Apple’s confirmed a new iOS 14.5 update and the software is in beta testing ahead of its release for iPhone.

 You should be able to fix some of these problems on your own, but some bugs and performance issues will probably require a fix from Apple down the road.

-If you can’t stand the beta’s performance on your iPhone, you can always downgrade back to iOS 14.4.
+If you can’t stand the beta’s performance on your iPhone, you can downgrade back to iOS 14.4.2.
 The downgrade path to older iOS firmware is closed.

 iOS 14.5 Release Date

-Apple hasn’t confirmed an official iOS 14.5 release date for iPhone, but we do have a clue.
+Apple hasn’t confirmed an official iOS 14.5 release date for iPhone, but we do have some clues.

-Apple says iOS 14.5 and iPadOS 14.5 will be pushed to the public sometime in early spring though it hasn’t provided a specific date yet.
+Apple has said that iOS 14.5 and iPadOS 14.5 will be pushed to the public sometime in early spring though it hasn’t provided a specific date yet.

-The company is reportedly planning to launch new products (including a new iPad Pro) in March.
+The company will launch new products (including a new iPad Pro) in April.
 If that pans out, we could see the iOS 14.5 release date land in and around those announcements.

 iOS 14.5 Release Time